urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

-where KIND may be any supported _real_ KIND.
+ -  KIND may be any supported _real_ KIND.

 ### **Description**